 Aim for publishing at least one or two blog posts per week.

 According to our research, the sweet spot for publishing frequency in terms of traffic and conversions is two to four times a week.
 Of course, this will depend on your business’s size, goals, and industry.
 However, as a rule of thumb, the more often you post on your blog, the more traffic and conversions you tend to get.

 Your volume will depend on your available resources, so choose a blogging frequency you can stick to long term to start seeing positive results over time.
 Identify deadlines for each stage of the blogging process: outline, first draft, copyediting, and publish date.
 Also, schedule in time to update older blog posts so they remain relevant.
 Remember that blog post traffic compounds, meaning it gains more traffic exponentially over time.

 Setting up a clear framework will help you get everyone on your team on the same page.
 Having a clear plan upfront will also allow your team to work ahead of schedule.

 It’s time to put together your content calendar.
 Once you know your topics and have decided on a plausible content schedule, the next step is choosing the types of content formats that fit well with the topic, your business resources, and your target audience.
 As we mentioned earlier, the buyer’s journey should also help you determine which types of content will work best for each stage.

 Here’s a quick list of content types you could work into your content calendar:

 - Case studies

-- Interactive content: quizzes, polls, interactive maps, personality tests
+- Interactive content (like surveys, polls, quizzes, maps, personality tests, etc.)